 Explore Benjamin Franklin Parkway

 In summer, an alfresco hangout pops up in The Oval, a once little-used parking lot at the edge of the Benjamin Franklin Parkway.
-Though the programming changes year to year, reliable fun includes mega-sized games to play, visits from food and retail trucks, plus arts festivals and family parties.
+Though the programming changes yearly, reliable fun includes mega-sized games to play, visits from food and retail trucks, and arts festivals and family parties.
 2601 Benjamin Franklin Parkway.
-The Benjamin Franklin Bridge towers above Race Street Pier, a finger pier reinvented as a multi-use, two-level recreational space now used for picnicking, yoga classes, concerts, fireworks-watching and simply catching the Delaware River breeze.
+The Benjamin Franklin Bridge towers above Race Street Pier, a finger pier reinvented as a multi-use, two-level recreational space now used for picnicking, yoga classes, concerts, fireworks-watching, and simply catching the Delaware River breeze.
 Columbus Boulevard & Race Street, (215) 629-3200.

 Explore Philly's Sister Cities Park

 To wee water fans, the pebble-bottom wading pool sheltered by a landscaped hill and randomly spouting fountains makes Sister Cities Park a summertime paradise.
 To the fans’ caretakers, the lifeguard, cafe, and kiosk that sells plastic boats, swim diapers, sunscreen, and other essentials are just as great.
 18th Street & Logan Square, (215) 440-5500.